-In cases before a single arbitrator, a nonrefundable filing fee capped in the amount of \$200 is payable in full by the consumer when a case is filed, unless the parties' agreement provides that the consumer pay less.
-A partially refundable fee in the amount of \$1,700 is payable in full by the business, unless the parties' agreement provides that the business pay more.
-This fee is due from the business once the consumer has met the filing requirements.
+In cases before a single arbitrator where the consumer is the Claimant, a nonrefundable filing fee, capped in the amount of \$200, is payable in full by the consumer when a case is filed unless the parties' agreement provides that the consumer pay less.
+A nonrefundable filing fee in the amount of \$300 is payable by the business once the consumer claimant meets the filing requirements, unless the parties' agreement provides that the business pay more.

-In cases before three or more arbitrators, a nonrefundable filing fee capped in the amount of \$200 is payable in full by the consumer when a case is filed, unless the parties' agreement provides that the consumer pay less.
-A partially refundable fee in the amount of \$2,200 is payable in full by the business, unless the parties' agreement provides that the business pay more.
-This fee is due from the business once the consumer has met the filing requirements.
+In cases before three or more arbitrators, where the consumer is the Claimant, a nonrefundable filing fee capped in the amount of \$200 is payable in full by the consumer when a case is filed, unless the parties' agreement provides that the consumer pay less.
+A nonrefundable filing fee in the amount of \$425 is payable by the business once the consumer claimant meets the filing requirements, unless the parties' agreement provides that the business pay more.